Feature interview: moving in-house with Melissa Tidwell

 As corporate law stretches and changes under the weight of new business structures, so too has the role of the general counsel.
 Tasked with overseeing the legal footprint of their companies, general counsel play a decisive role in the way companies grow and change within their industries.
-We’re sitting down with general counsel from around the country to learn more about their roles, how they balance their in-house resources with outside counsel, and what’s coming in legal in 2016.
+We’re sitting down with general counsel and in-house professionals from around the country to learn more about their roles, how they balance their in-house resources with outside counsel, and what’s coming in legal in 2016.

-This is the first General Counsel interview in this series, and we're excited to be speaking with Melissa Tidwell.
+This is the first of our feature interview in this series and we’re excited to be speaking with Melissa Tidwell.
 Melissa joined Reddit as General Counsel in 2015 following 8 years as an attorney for Google.
-Founded in 2005, Reddit is the front page of the internet with over 200 million unique visitors per month and over 8 billion pages of content on the web.
-As General Counsel, it’s Melissa’s job to help Reddit redefine the internet media industry.
+Founded in 2005, Reddit is the Front Page of the Internet with over 200 million unique visitors per month and over 8 billion pages of content on the web.
+As general counsel, it’s Melissa’s job to help Reddit redefine the internet media industry.

 Melissa, you have experience working for both law firms and the companies they support.
 Why did you choose to work in-house over continuing at a law firm?